Anthony Lehmann: Television

-The former accountant is no stranger to TV, playing series regular ‘Jim’ in ABC TV’s Utopia, which has done several awards including Best Television Comedy Series at the 4th AACTA Awards, Equity Award for Most Outstanding Performance by an Ensemble in a Comedy Series at the Equity Ensemble Awards, and Most Outstanding Comedy Program at the Logies.
-He has been seen regularly on Network Ten’s Celebrity Name Game, The Project, Have You Been Paying Attention? and featured in roles on It’s A Date, Please Like Me, Neighbours (as himself).
-Lehmann was a team captain on Fox Footy’s AFL-themed quiz show The Beep Test, and had guest roles on Drunk History Australia, Hughesy, We Have A Problem, A League Of Their Own, Can Of Worms, Good News Week, Rove Live, The Circle, The Glasshouse, Hey Hey It’s Saturday and Stand Up Live (UK TV).
+The former accountant is no stranger to TV, playing series regular 'Jim' in ABC TV's Utopia, which has won several awards including Best Television Comedy Series at the 4th AACTA Awards, Equity Award for Most Outstanding Performance by an Ensemble in a Comedy Series at the Equity Ensemble Awards, and Most Outstanding Comedy Program at the Logies.
+He has been seen regularly on Network Ten's Celebrity Name Game, The Project, Have You Been Paying Attention? and featured in roles on It's A Date, Please Like Me, Neighbours (as himself).
+Lehmann was a team captain on Fox Footy's AFL-themed quiz show The Beep Test, and had guest roles on Drunk History Australia, Hughesy, We Have A Problem, A League Of Their Own, Can Of Worms, Good News Week, Rove Live, The Circle, The Glasshouse, Hey Hey It's Saturday and Stand Up Live (UK TV).
 Lehmann was also a core cast member of the much loved Before The Game for over 6 years on TEN.

 Lehmann hosted the ABC’s coverage of the 2018 Invictus Games.
 That year, he co-hosted the ABC’s live broadcast of the 2019 Australian of the Year announcement as well as Channel 9’s Footy Show.

+In 2024 Lehmo appeared in “The Big Trip” on Channel 7 where celebrity contestants travelled from Adelaide to Sydney in all electric cars completing challenges en route.
+In 2025 he appeared as a contestant on Claire Hooper's House Of Games.

 Film

 In 2009 Lehmann played a cameo role in the Australian movie Offside.
 He appears as the character 'Leechy', a former Junior Socceroo, a soccer star – a role he says is not at odds with his public identity as an active supporter of Aussie Rules football club Hawthorn.

-In order to play the role of Leechy, Lehmmann flew to Adelaide for six hours on 6 February 2008.
+In order to play the role of Leechy, Lehmann flew to Adelaide for six hours on 6 February 2008.
 Once shooting was completed, he broadcast his afternoon drive-time radio show from a sister Adelaide radio station, before flying back to Sydney.

 In 2010, Lehmann was developing another script with writer/director Carlo Petraccaro.

 Lehmann has also had cameos the Working Dog film Any Questions For Ben? and comedy That’s Not My Dog!